netbox-community/netbox-zero-to-hero/modules/5-making-the-connections/5-making-the-connections.md

 By the end of this module you will be able to:
 - Describe how NetBox models Cables and Connections
-- Use the web interface to bulk upload data for Cables and Connections
+- Use the web interface to bulk upload data for Cables and Connections from a CSV file
 - Use the web interface to view the Cables, Interface and Console connections

 ## Get Hands On